wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

-.. include:: <isonum.txt>

 Introduction to State-Space Control
 ===================================

-.. note:: This article is from `Controls Engineering in FRC\ |reg| <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__ by Tyler Veness with permission.
+.. note:: This article is from `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__ by Tyler Veness with permission.

 From PID to Model-Based Control
 -------------------------------